 During times of the year when water is scarce, even setting a bowl out on a porch rail will help our feathered friends.
 Water does not have to be complicated.
 You can use a simple bird bath, create an elaborate water garden, add misters and fountains, whatever suits your taste and landscape design.

 Call Art of Stone Gardening

 If you are interested in creating a bird friendly backyard and wish to include a water supply, Art of Stone Gardening can help.
 We have experience building streams and creek style water gardens, bog gardens and installing water fountain style water features.
-You may see samples of our water feature work at: Water Gardens.
 If you wish to keep it simple, our landscape designers can also help you to select bird friendly plants and help with good bird bath placement.
 North Georgia residents can Contact Us to discuss your needs!

 More on Creating a Bird Garden